AkashKumar-47/Sales-Analytics/README.md

 ## Key Questions:

--What are the monthly profit trends?
+- What are the monthly profit trends?
 -Which sub-categories contribute the most to the profit?
 -How is the sales amount distributed across states and customers?
 -Which payment modes are most frequently used across different categories?